nurulashraf/prophet-time-series-analysis/README.md

    jupyter lab
    ```

-   Then open the notebooks in the `notebooks/` folder in sequence:
+   Then open the notebook in the `notebooks/` folder.

-   * Data loading & exploration
-   * Trend & seasonality
-   * Model fitting & forecast
-   * Evaluation & visualisation

 5. **Adjust data / parameters as needed**